 Global sleeper blockbuster

-Update: Despite a steep drop-off rate on weekend no. 2 (down 62 percent right after Thanksgiving), Twilight ultimately grossed a whopping $194 million domestically and an even stronger $214.5 million internationally, reaching a worldwide cume of $408.4 million.
+Update: Despite a steep drop-off rate on weekend no. 2 (down 62 percent right after Thanksgiving), Twilight ultimately grossed a whopping $192.8 million domestically and an even stronger $214.4 million internationally.
+Worldwide total: 407.2 million.

-Unquestionably, the Kristen Stewart-Robert Pattinson fantasy romance was one of the year’s most profitable big-screen releases.
+Unquestionably, the Kristen Stewart-Robert Pattinson fantasy romance was not only one of 2008’s most profitable releases but also one of the most profitable movies ever made.

 Twilight’s top international markets were Germany ($23.7 million), France ($23.5 million), the United Kingdom/Ireland ($16.3 million), Spain ($15.8 million), Australia ($15.5 million), Italy ($14.4 million), Mexico ($9.8 million), South Korea ($7.9 million), and Brazil ($6.4 million).